NEWS

 • Update

-Kyoto University Innovation Capital Corporation ("Kyoto iCAP") is pleased to announce that Akira Nagao, founder of the Japanese fusion startup Kyoto Fusion Engineering Co. ("Kyoto Fusion"), has been appointed as the Chief EIR Officer (CEO) of the Entrepreneur Candidate Club ("ECC-iCAP"), the company's startup community.
-ECC-iCAP aims to maximize the number of startups that can expand globally, while strengthening the recruitment of entrepreneurial human resources, an important factor in the establishment of deep-tech startups.
+Kyoto University Innovation Capital Co.
+Ltd. ("KYOTO- iCAP") is pleased to announce that Mr. Taka Nagao, Co-Founder of the Japanese fusion startup Kyoto Fusioneering Ltd. ("Kyoto Fusioneering"), has been appointed as the Chief EIR (Entrepreneur in Residence) Officer (CEO) of the Entrepreneur Candidate Club ("ECC-iCAP"), KYOTO- iCAP’s startup community.
+ECC-iCAP aims to maximize the number of startups that can expand globally, while strengthening the recruitment of entrepreneurial human capital, an important factor in the establishment of deep tech startups.

-See also.
+See also,

-Kyoto iCAP's start-up ecosystem
+KYOTO-iCAP's start-up ecosystem

 Background of CEO Nagao's Appointment

-Introduction of CEO Akira Nagao
+Introduction of CEO Mr. Taka Nagao

-Comments from CEO Akira Nagao
+Comments from CEO Mr. Taka Nagao

 We believe that the creation of new industries in the deep tech domain is necessary for Japan to achieve further development.
-However, there are not many managers with experience in deep-tech startups, which limits the opportunities for the next generation of entrepreneurs to obtain appropriate advice and networking.
-Therefore, I would like to contribute to their success by sharing my management experience and knowledge with future deep-tech startup managers and aspiring entrepreneurs.
-My dream is to "create industries through technology.
-Kyoto University/Kyoto iCAP has a wide range of technological fields, so this is a challenge for me, but I hope to deepen my research on startup management that is as reproducible as possible and share it with you.
+However, there are not many managers with experience in deep tech startups, which limits the opportunities for the next generation of entrepreneurs to obtain appropriate advice and networking.
+Therefore, I would like to contribute to their success by sharing my management experience and knowledge with future deep tech startup managers and aspiring entrepreneurs.
+My dream is to "create industries through technology”.
+Kyoto University/KYOTO-iCAP has a wide range of technological fields, so this is a challenge for me, but I hope to deepen my research on startup management that is as reproducible as possible and share it with you.

-About ECC-iCAP and EIR System
+About ECC-iCAP and the EIR System

 https://www.kyoto-unicap.co.jp/recruit/

-About Kyoto University Innovation Capital Co., Ltd. (Kyoto-iCAP)
+About Kyoto University Innovation Capital Co., Ltd. (KYOTO-iCAP)

-As a wholly-owned subsidiary of Kyoto University, Kyoto iCAP provides investment and other business support to companies that utilize research results generated by Kyoto University and other national universities.
-The Company currently has two investment funds: the Innovation Kyoto 2016 Investment Limited Partnership ("KYOTO-iCAP No. 1 Fund") (established in January 2016) with a total value of 16 billion yen, and the Innovation Kyoto 2021 Investment Limited Partnership ("KYOTO-iCAP No. 2 Fund") with a total value of 18.1 billion yen. -The KYOTO-iCAP No. 1 Fund has a maturity of up to 20 years and the KYOTO-iCAP No. 2 Fund has a maturity of up to 17 years.
-The KYOTO-iCAP 1 Fund has a maturity of up to 20 years, and the KYOTO-iCAP 2 Fund has a maturity of up to 17 years.
-In addition, KYOTO-iCAP No. 2 Fund will invest a portion of the funds in startups originating from national universities other than Kyoto University.
+As a wholly owned subsidiary of Kyoto University, KYOTO-iCAP provides investment and other business support to companies that utilize research results generated by Kyoto University and other national universities.
+The company currently has two investment funds: the Innovation Kyoto 2016 Investment Limited Partnership ("KOYTO-iCAP No. 1 Fund") (established in January 2016) with a total value of 16 billion yen, and the Innovation Kyoto 2021 Investment Limited Partnership ("KYOTO-iCAP No. 2 Fund") with a total value of 18.1 billion yen. -The KYOTO-iCAP No. 1 Fund has a maturity of up to 20 years and the KYOTO-iCAP No. 2 Fund has a maturity of up to 17 years.
+In addition, a portion of KYOTO-iCAP No. 2 Fund can be invested in startups originating from national universities other than Kyoto University.

 Contact information for inquiries